|

 spreadsheets here will have filters to allow the opening of Excel files.

-Most commercial spreadsheets will have a fully functional trial version. -
+Most commercial spreadsheets will have a fully functional trial version.

 If Microsoft can't help you and you've exhausted all the free methods above for damaged disk recovered or copy-able files there are a number of excellent commercial applications which will recover your files almost immediately.
-I have used
+I have

 because somebody is making a living from them.
 However as they say in this